 If you start in September at the beginning of the River Houses year and run until July, you can “adopt” one of the major Dewey Decimal classes each month and cover the whole of knowledge (!) in a year.
-Our first Books & Libraries post each month invites you to do just that, and since this is the very first Books & Libraries post of the entire year, we’ll begin by inviting you to orient your students to the organization of your local library as a whole.
+Our first-Tuesday Books & Libraries post each month invites you to do just that, and since this is the very first Books & Libraries post of the entire year, we’ll begin today by inviting you to orient your students to the organization of your local library as a whole.

 The Dewey Decimal system arranges books into “hundreds” according to subject, and the major classes are:

 - MAJOR DEWEY DECIMAL CLASSES (“Hundreds”)